wolframarnold/chromotype/README.md

 Chromotype is a Ruby on Rails application.

-You'll need Ruby 1.9 (use RVM) and a database (I've only tested with MySQL, but Postgres should work too).
+You'll need Ruby and an RDBMS (sqlite3, MySQL, or PostgreSQL).

 ### How do I tell Chromotype where my stuff is?

-You specify directories to import, and Chromotype will see when you add new files and directories, and import them automatically.
+You specify which directories to watch when you install Chromotype.

-### When does Chromotype synchronize my stuff?

-Chromotype runs different kind of "harvesters" to keep the db in sync with reality.

-### Fast Harvester

-This only processes the directories whose mtime != last_processed_mtime.

-This is fairly cheap, but it doesn't find files that are updated.

-### Thorough Harvester

-The thorough harvester doesn't skip any files -- it checks everything.

 ### When do harvesters run?